 If you don’t recognize the name of the debt collection company contacting you, it doesn’t necessarily mean that the debt collector is calling the wrong person.
 Once an account has been delinquent for a certain amount of time, most creditors will either send your debt to a debt collector or sell it to them for a fraction of what you owe.
 This process is called a charge off.

 Once your debt has been charged off, debt collectors try to make a profit from your debt by getting you to pay the same amount as before.
 To do this, they may use more aggressive debt collection tactics on the phone to pressure you into paying.
-Even though it’s not illegal for debt collectors to call you, there are certain things debt collectors cannot do when they call.
+Even though it’s not illegal for debt collectors to call you, there are certain things debt collectors cannot do when they call, which are explained below.

 3. Debt Collectors Aren’t Allowed to Use Unfair Collection Tactics

 Under the Fair Debt Collections Practices Act (FDCPA), it’s illegal for debt collectors to:

 - Contact you at unreasonable hours: Debt collectors can call, text, or send you letters—but debt collectors cannot contact you at unreasonable times, like before 8AM or after 9PM, unless you agree to it.

 - Harass or threaten you: Debt collectors cannot threaten to harm you, use obscene or profane language, or repeatedly use the phone to annoy you.

 - Make false statements or misrepresent themselves in any way: It’s illegal for a debt collector to make false claims about you or themselves when they are trying to collect a debt.
 For example, a debt collector cannot claim that they are an attorney or government representative, claim that you committed a crime, or misrepresent the amount you owe.